 But even older phones have a decent return.
 My three-year old iPhone 6 could potentially have picked up £230 plus on eBay in 2017, but I ended up selling it to a friend for just a little less (£200) to save the hassle and cut out the fees.

-I’ve looked at how much you’d get for 2018’s iPhone XS with 64GB in Silver one year on in top condition.
+I’ve looked at how much you’d get for 2019’s iPhone 11 with 64GB in Black one year on in top condition.
 Obviously these prices can and will change frequently but they should give you an idea.

-- Compare my mobile (top price listed): £565 from Giffgaff
+- Compare and Recycle (top price listed): £426 from reBuy

 There you go!
 Best of luck selling your handset, and if you haven’t upgraded yet, read my guide to getting the best value when you upgrade.